shreyalokulwar/cybersecurity-foundation-lab/notes/linux-fundamentals.md

 ## Conclusion

-Linux command-line skills are essential for system administration and cybersecurity tasks.
+Linux skills are essential for system administration and penetration testing.